 No, cross-progression is not available for Apex Legends between PC and Console, PC and Switch, or Console and Switch.
 This means, for example, if you have an account on Xbox or PlayStation, you cannot use this same account on the PC version, and vice-versa.

 However, players on PC do have cross-progression on the PC platform alone.
 If you play Apex on Origin/EA App, you can link your account to Steam account and carry your progress over.
 Similarly, you can carry your progress from previous console generations (e.g. PS4 to PS5).

-But, the same cannot be said for the PlayStation 4/5 and the Xbox lineup of consoles, nor Nintendo Switch.
+But, the same cannot be said for cross-progression between PlayStation 4/5 and the Xbox lineup of consoles, or Nintendo Switch.
 There is no way to transfer your Apex Legends account between these different platforms.
 This is unlike Apex’s competitors Warzone and Fortnite, which have full cross-platform progression.

-Respawn said the reason for this is because it was “easier (to implement cross-progression) with Steam because it’s at launch,” unlike merging saves between Xbox and PlayStation accounts seeing as “users may have multiple accounts to merge or use,” according to Respawn Game Director Chad Grenier.
+Respawn said the reason for this is because it was “easier (to implement cross-progression) with Steam because it’s at launch,” unlike merging saves between Xbox and PlayStation accounts seeing as “users may have multiple accounts to merge or use,” according to former Game Director Chad Grenier.

 This is a glaring omission for one of the most popular battle royales on the market.
 And it isn’t lost on the developers, either.

-Respawn has touched on the topic of cross-progression in Apex Legends on a number of occasions, and it’s becoming more and more promising that, one day, Apex Legends will have cross-progression to make the switch between platforms easier for players.
+Respawn has touched on the topic of cross-progression on a number of occasions and confirmed that Apex Legends will have cross-progression in the future.